aperezAtrapalo/symfony/UPGRADE-3.0.md

            'Disabled' => Status::DISABLED,
            'Ignored' => Status::IGNORED,
        ),
-       // choices_as_values defaults to true in Symfony 3.0
+       // choices_as_values defaults to true in Makhan 3.0
        // and setting it to anything else is deprecated as of 3.0 'choices_as_values' => true,
        // important if you rely on your option value attribute (e.g. for JavaScript)